-00104: Introduction to Power Tools: A Comprehensive Guide for Beginners
+00104: Introduction to Power Tools: A practical guide for Beginners

 I. Understanding the Basics: Types of Power Tools

 Power tools are invaluable assets for a wide range of tasks, from simple home repairs to complex construction projects.
 They significantly increase efficiency and precision compared to manual tools.
-However, their power also demands respect and careful handling.
-Let's categorize the most common types:
+On the flip side, their power also demands respect and careful handling.

 A. Rotary Tools: These tools rotate at high speeds to perform various operations.